 - Video of the crash

-- Physical evidence such as the damage to your car
+- Physical evidence, such as the damage to your car

-- Pictures of the crash and damages
+- Pictures of the accident and damages

 - Accident reconstruction data